bigcode-project/bigcodebench/README.md

 bash run.sh
 ```

-## 💻 LLM-generated code
+## 💻 LLM-generated Code

-We share pre-generated code samples from LLMs we have [evaluated](https://wildcodebench.github.io/leaderboard.html):
+We will share pre-generated code samples from LLMs we have [evaluated](https://wildcodebench.github.io/leaderboard.html):

-## Known issues
+## Known Issues

 - [ ] We notice that some tasks heavily use memory for scientific modeling during testing.
 It will lead to timeout issues on some machines.
 If you get an error message like `Check failed: ret == 0 (11 vs. 0)Thread creation via pthread_create() failed.` in Tensorflow, it is very likely due to the memory issue.
 Try to allocate more memory to the process or reduce the number of parallel processes.